nosco/hx/docs/why-not-reagent.md

 So far, only React Hooks has fully landed; Suspense is not stable yet except for lazy loading components, and async rendering is currently opt-in and considered unstable.

-However, in my experience, most of the value-add of Reagent comes from it's ability to access and update state in a very ergonomic way (atoms), and convert hiccup to React elements.
+However, in my experience, most of the value-add of Reagent comes from it's ability to access and update state in a very ergonomic way, and convert hiccup to React elements.
 This is why I think that `hx` is a better decision now: you can get the same ergonomics of Reagent with `hx` and React Hooks, today, with less code and better interop.

 This is insanely long, but I want to leave you with a couple examples.
 A short snippet of component-local state: